[Guide] - Crostini Multi Container to Debian ArchLinux Ubuntu ✅

 lxc rename penguin debian

-lxc rename arch penguin
+lxc rename archlinux penguin

 You can switch it to ArchLinux https://fydeos.io/docs/knowledge-base/linux-subsystem/archlinux/